 "Joy in NIcaragua."
 This is Jessica YaJaira Blandón Díaz on the San Juan de Limay River in the mountains near Nicaragua's northern border.
 Jessica’s father is a carver of marmolina (soapstone -a stone related to marble) and a member of a cooperative of stone-carvers in San Juan de Limay.
 Fair Trade gives Jessica's family extra income to pay for her books and uniforms, enabling her to continue her studies in the local public school.

 2013: Madison, Wisconsin, to study cooperatives.

-2012: Guatemala to study Direct Trade and Fair Trade.
+2012: Guatemala to study Direct Trade, Fair Trade, and microfinance.

 2010: Chiapas, Mexico to study Fair Trade and organics, with producers from the Maya Vinic coffee cooperative.

 2010: Traverse City, Michigan area to study organics, Fair Trade, microfinance, and local production.